-We have professional indemnity insurance led by Travelers Insurance Company Limited of Exchequer Court, 33 St Mary Axe, London EC3A 8AG and supported by other major insurance companies and Lloyds syndicates (Policy No. QN016212).
+Allen & Overy has in place professional indemnity insurance led by Travelers Syndicate 5000 at Lloyd’s, 33 St Mary Axe, London EC3A 8AG and supported by other major insurance companies and Lloyds syndicates (Policy No. P8086636 and others).

 Our professional indemnity insurance covers Allen & Overy entities worldwide and extends to acts or omissions wherever in the world they occur.
-Further details may be obtained from Allen & Overy's General Counsel, Andrew Clark.
+Further details may be obtained from Allen & Overy's General Counsel

 We can also undertake certain activities in relation to other investments which are limited in scope and incidental to our legal services or which may reasonably be regarded as a necessary part of our legal services.